DEGIRO Fees Explained

 €10,000 €3.00 0.03% €1.00 (0.01%)

-Practical implication: A €100 standard trade costs 3.00% in fees alone before spread.
-If you invest small amounts regularly into standard ETFs, either use Core Selection listings on Tradegate or batch contributions into less-frequent, larger orders to dilute the flat €3 drag.
+Practical implication: A €100 order on a non-Tradegate exchange costs 3.00% in fees alone before spread.
+If you invest small amounts regularly, either use Core Selection listings on Tradegate or batch contributions into less-frequent, larger orders to dilute the flat €3 drag.
+Currency or external product and spread costs may apply.

 How it works

-• Triggered on your first trade each calendar year, or if you hold positions on a non-home exchange.
+• Triggered on your first trade on a non-home exchange each calendar year, or when you hold a position there.

 Real-world cost